 Another popular favorite is the Baroque Christmas Series by Santa Fe Pro Musica.
 Usually held every evening during the week leading up to Christmas with a final performance on Christmas Eve, the holiday atmosphere and nostalgia is in full swing.
 Shows are at 6 p.m. and 8 p.m., when music of the Baroque Masters and traditional carols are performed by well-known musicians and singers in the beautiful, non-denominational Loretto Chapel.

-Performance Santa Fe always has a special show with top performers that honors the season.
-This year they have All is Calm: The Christmas Truce of 1914! showing at the Lensic on December 20th at 7:30 p.m.
-Critics hail All is Calm as “one of the top live events for Christmas in North America” (BBC Music Magazine) and “a classic to be repeated for years to come” (Minneapolis Star Tribune).
-Check this link for this year’s Performance Santa Fe holiday show, ticket information and schedule.
+Performance Santa Fe always has a special show with top performers that honors the season Check this link for this year’s Performance Santa Fe holiday show, ticket information and schedule.

 El Farol, the oldest restaurant and cantina in Santa Fe, located on historic Canyon Road offers festive cheer with a jazz dinner show on the two Thursdays leading up to Christmas.
-You can jive up your holiday and get some swing in your step with Sister Mary and her band of Merry Makers.
-It is sure to be an intimate evening of contemporary holiday tunes, including the music of Ella Fitzgerald, Kay Starr, Louis Armstrong, Eartha Kitt and more.
+You can jive up your holiday and get some swing in your step with a dinner show.
+It is sure to be an intimate evening of contemporary holiday tunes.
 Seating is at 6.30 p.m. for dinner service.
-Show tickets are $25 per person, plus cost of dinner from the delicious menu that includes a variety of authentic Spanish tapas and full entrees.
+Show tickets are $30 per person, plus cost of dinner from the delicious menu that includes a variety of authentic Spanish tapas and full entrees.
 Seating is limited, so make your reservations early!
 (505) 983-9912.

 On Christmas Eve the holiday spirit continues along Canyon Road for the traditional Christmas Eve Farolito Walk.
 Its historic sidewalks and alleyways are lined with authentic candle farolitos, which guide the way for hundreds of people walking from bonfire to bonfire, gallery to gallery, sipping hot cider and singing carols.